 This is a tried-and-true Classic Paleo Pumpkin Pie recipe that I make every year!
-It has a tender and flaky crust with a rich, smooth filling.
+It has a tender and flaky crust with a perfectly seasoned, rich, smooth filling.

 This is my absolute favorite pie and I make it every single year.
 It has a tender, flaky crust, smooth & creamy filling, and is easy to make!
 Also, I even have instructions to make it egg free and vegan!
 So let’s get started:

 First, you add the almond flour, arrowroot, psyllium husks (if using), and salt to a food processor and whirl until it’s well combined.
 Then, you add 4 Tbsp. of Non-Hydrogenated shortening (I have also successfully used Earth Balance butter) and pulse again until it is well incorporated and looks like coarse sand.

 Then, add the egg and honey and process on low until combined.
 If your mixture is crumbly, add 1 Tbsp. of ice cold water but if your mixture is too wet add 1 Tbsp. of Arrowroot.
 The goal is for the crust to feel like soft play-dough and you want it to form a nice ball in the food processor like the above picture- then you know it’s perfect!
 Now form it into a disc and wrap it in plastic wrap or put in a sealed baggie and let it get cold in the fridge, I usually let mine sit in the fridge from a few hours to overnight.

 Once the crust gets nice and cold, it should be firm enough to roll out (if it’s too hard to roll out or is cracking, let it rest on the counter 30 minutes or even add in 1 tsp. of cold water if needed).
 Place the crust between 2 pieces of parchment paper and roll out from the center of the crust.